Massive Uncoordinated Multiple Access for Beyond 5G: Introduction

 \section{Introduction}

 \IEEEPARstart{M} {Assive uplink} connectivity is the key factor in the realization of the \ac{iot}, as part of 5G and Beyond wireless communication systems \cite{bockelmann2016massive}.
 In many \ac{iot} applications, \ac{mmtc} services are required, where a large number of devices transmit very short packets sporadically.
 Typically, the number of \ac{iot} devices assigned to each \ac{bs} in \ac{mmtc} is in orders of magnitude above what current communication networks are capable to support.
 Moreover, \ac{iot} devices do not transmit continuously, rather updates are infrequently transmitted to the \ac{bs}, whenever a measured value changes.
 Hence, small packets are expected to carry critical payload in \ac{mmtc} \cite{zhong20195g}.
-For example, Sigfox as one of the most adopted solutions for \ac{iot}, has been designed to support a packet payload of 12 bytes.

 The design of the current wireless communication systems relies on the assumption that the control signaling related to \ac{phy} and \ac{mac} layers is of negligible size compared to the payload.
 Thus, heuristic design of control signaling is acceptable and does not affect the overall system performance.
 However, in \ac{mmtc} with short-packet transmission, the control signaling can be similar in size with the payload; thus, inefficient design of control signaling leads to highly suboptimal transmission schemes.
 Excessive control signaling, e.g., the overheads, preambles, and pilots associated with device identifier, exploited for channel estimation, and used for random access procedure, hinders massive connectivity \cite{durisi2016toward}.
 Thus, efficient \ac{ma} schemes with highly limited (or non-existent) control signaling are required.